nodejs/modules/GOVERNANCE.md

 There is no specific set of requirements or qualifications for Team Membership beyond these rules.

-Changes to Team membership should be proposed with a pull-request and labelled `modules-agenda` to be included in the next [team meeting](#team-meetings).
+Changes to Team membership should be proposed with an issue and labelled `modules-agenda` to be included in the next [team meeting](#team-meetings).
 Decisions are made via the [Consensus Seeking Process](#consensus-seeking-process).